kasimp93/Dataiku/README.md

 # Dataiku

-The file us_census_dataiku.ipynb contains the code and analysis of the data set
+us_census_dataiku.ipynb file in us_census_full folder contains the code and analysis of the data set

 Dataiku Interview Exercise